consoledotdev/home/content/tools/server-monitoring.md

 VMs, or deploying code on Digital Ocean droplets, is still common.
 Servers are where it starts.

+In this review we will help you decide whether to pick hosted SaaS server monitoring or self-hosted monitoring, and then recommend which monitoring product is the best in each category.

 {{< div--close >}}

 {{< nav-wrapper--open id="wrapper-1" anchor-name="requirements" >}}